jplanari/RK_tf2/README.md

-The present code is intended to be used with the Heat and Mass Transfer Technological Centre (CTTC) in-house code TermoFluids Algebraic (TFA), in which a general implementation for the numerical time integration of the Navier-Stokes equations is performed by means of the set Runge-Kutta schemes.
+The present code is intended to be used with the Heat and Mass Transfer Technological Centre (CTTC) in-house code TermoFluids Algebraic (TFA), in which a general implementation for the numerical time integration of the Navier-Stokes equations is performed by means of the set Runge-Kutta schemes, following the paper "Accuracy analysis of explicit Runge-Kutta methods applied to the incompressible Navier-Stokes equations" by B. Sanderse, and B. Koren.
+For a description of the method, please refer to this paper.

+## Authors

+The main structure of the code has been developed by Josep Plana-Riu, of the Heat and Mass Transfer Technological Centre (CTTC), C/ Colom 11, 08222 Terrassa, Spain; which includes the implementation and validation of the Runge-Kutta schemes in the main structure of the in-house code, mainly implemented by Guillem Colomer, of CTTC.

+## Repository structure

 The repository is organized as follows.
 The 'tests' directory contains the MMS simulations ran to verify the implementation of the Runge-Kutta as well as some